-After the rigors of your double crossing yesterday, you’re rewarded with a fairly easy day hiking up the Ruina Pampa valley.
+After the rigors of your two passes yesterday, you’re rewarded with a fairly easy day of hiking up the Ruina Pampa valley.
 The trail itself is stunning, it hugs the wall of the valley, giving you a view of the river below as it winds down from the glaciers in the distance.
 You’ll meander through ancient ruins and corrals, the last remains of an ancient civilization.

 After not too long, you’ll find yourself in a wide open valley surrounded on three sides by massive mountain walls.
 This is Cruze Alpamayo Camp, so look for the official campsite or just find a dry spot to set up your tent.

 You’ll probably arrive at Cruze Alpamayo Camp by lunchtime.
-You can of course spend the rest of the day resting, but if you’re feeling energetic, follow the path that hugs the mountainside towards Laguna Jancarurish.
+If you’re feeling energetic, follow the path that hugs the mountainside towards Laguna Jancarurish.
 It’s a stunning crystal blue lake sitting beneath a massive glacier.
 The hike to get there is a bit dicey and you might lose the trail, but don’t worry, the lake is just behind the large wall of rocks.

 Day 4: Hike up to Alpamayo Base Camp and Lakes

-Most tours skip this section, but if you’re lucky enough to be hiking without a guide and making your own itinerary, I can’t encourage you enough to include this mini day trip.
+Most tours skip this section, but if you’re lucky enough to be hiking without a guide and making your own itinerary, I can’t encourage you enough to include this mini day trip up to the Alpamayo Base Camp.
 It was perhaps the most beautiful day of hiking I had in all of Peru.

 Set out from camp and follow the same trail towards Laguna Jancarurish.
 Instead of heading to the lake, follow the switchbacks up the mountainside in front of you.
-At the top, you’ll find another high valley opening up in front of you with snowcapped peaks surrounding you on all sides.
+At the top, you’ll find another high valley opening up in front of you with snowcapped peaks rising up all around.
 This is the Alpamayo Base Camp valley.

 There is a trail up to a high Alpamayo Base Camp above 5000m/16,400ft.
 We missed it when coming up from Cruze Alpamayo, so I’ve not made that ascent.
 Instead, we visited some lakes beneath the glaciers.

-The find the glacial lake beneath Alpamayo, hike across the valley towards the distant peaks and you’ll find another lake similar to Jancarurish.
-There isn’t really a trail to get there and it’ll take some intrepid trailblazing to get across the valley, but the lake is beautiful and you really feel that you are standing among the mountains when you sit there.
+To find the glacial lake beneath Alpamayo, hike across the valley towards the distant peaks and you’ll find another lake similar to Jancarurish.
+There isn’t really a trail to get there and it’ll take some intrepid trailblazing to get across the valley, but the lake is beautiful and you really feel that you are standing among the mountains.

-Head back down to camp at Cruze Alpamayo that night and prepare yourself for the tough climb the next morning.
+Head back down to camp at Cruze Alpamayo that night and prepare yourself for the toughest climb of the trek the next morning.

 Day 5: Cruze Alpamayo (4150m/13,615ft) to Laguna Safiuna (4200m/13,780ft)